geonetwork/geonetwork-ui/docs/guide/metadata-quality.md

 | updateFrequency  | X       |         |       |
 | sources          |         |         | X     |

+For more details on the dataset/service/reuse classification, see the [classification system](./record-kind.md)

 ### sources

 The reuse must have at least one source dataset to be considered valid.